Snowflake-Labs/emerging-solutions-toolbox/framework-forecast-model-builder/README.md

 ## Deployment Steps

-The **instructions** vary depending on the privileges granted to the user running this deployment notebook.
-Follow the instructions that match your level of access.
+The **instructions** vary depending on the privileges granted to the user running this deployment notebook. **Follow the instruction option below that matches your level of access.**

 ### Option 1 (Fastest):
 **If your role has privileges to CREATE DATABASE …**